 *Images compared with the Veridas das-Face biometric engine.

-Facial recognition systems use facial biometrics to allow people to prove their identity securely.
+Facial recognition systems use face biometric authentication to allow people to prove their identity securely.
 In the same way that our family or acquaintances recognize us by our faces, facial recognition systems will enable us to verify ourselves by who we are without the need to carry a credential or remember a password.

 Facial recognition systems, therefore, have two main functions: